liqotech/liqo/docs/pages/User/Install/_index.md

 ### Pre-Installation

 Liqo can be used with different topologies and scenarios.
 This impacts several installation parameters you will configure (e.g., API Server, Authentication).
-In the [scenarios pages](./pre-install), we present some common patterns used to expose and interconnect clusters.
+The [scenarios page](./pre-install) presents some common patterns used to expose and interconnect clusters.

 ### Installation